slack-samples/deno-blank-template/README.md

 ```

 Once running, [previously created Shortcut URLs](#create-a-link-trigger)
-associated with the `(dev)` version of your app can be used to start workflows.
+associated with the `(local)` version of your app can be used to start
+workflows.

 To stop running locally, press `<CTRL> + C` to end the process.